 How the eBook will help you

-The material in this eBook will help you quickly improve your English in a number of different areas:
+The material in this eBook will help you quickly improve your English for the exam in a number of different ways:

 Improve your reading

-Each reading exercise has a text that been specifically written and adapted (so they are still challenging, but not difficult for you to read and understand) for people whose level of English is upper-intermediate or are studying for the Cambridge CAE/Advanced exam.
+Each reading exercise has a text that has been specifically written and adapted (so they are still challenging, but not difficult for you to read and understand) for people who are studying for the Cambridge CAE/Advanced exam.
 The texts cover a wide range of different topics (from science to art and everything in between) and this will broaden your knowledge of English vocabulary.

 Improve your vocabulary

 In addition to the text, each reading exercise contains a vocabulary exercise.
 In this, you will learn the meaning of 7 carefully selected phrases and words from the text.
-These are words and phrases which I have noticed over the 10 years that I have been teaching English that students at your level commonly don't know, don't use or use incorrectly.
+These are words and phrases often found in the exam and which I have noticed over the 13 years that I have been teaching English that students at your level commonly don't know, don't use or use incorrectly.

 Make you remember the vocabulary

 It would be pointless for you to learn the meaning of these words and phrases and then forget what they mean.
 To ensure you remember them, each reading exercise comes with a page for you to write a sentence in your own words for each of the 7 words and phrases you learnt in the vocabulary exercise.

 The cost for all of this material is €12 (around $14).
 When you take into consideration how long it will take you read all the material (over 6 months) and how much it will help you improve your English, it is cheap for the price.